conventional-commits/conventionalcommits.org/index.md

 ## Introduction

 In software development, it's been my experience that bugs are most often introduced at the boundaries between applications.
-Unit testing works great for testing the interactions that an open-source maintainer knows about, but do a poor job of capturing all the interesting, often unexpected, ways that a community puts a library to use.
+Unit testing works great for testing the interactions that a maintainer knows about, but do a poor job of capturing all the interesting, often unexpected, ways that a community puts a library to use.

 Anyone who has upgraded to a new patch version of a dependency, only to watch their application start throwing a steady stream of 500 errors, knows how important